mongodb-industry-solutions/IndustrialConnectivity/shopfloor-data-integration/README.md

 }}
 ```

->Note: You can modify or add any values to match with your desire configuration for example: ***transforms*** and more.
+>Note: You can modify or add any values to match with your desired configuration for example: ***transforms*** and more.

 > ***IMPORTANT: If you want to add more than one transform you should add the name of the transform to the same key for it to work.(Check the Sink Configuration code above)***